ReactPoland/React-Convention-Book/src/202_server_side_rendering.md

 The goal of making again this mocked object once again, is that we will be able to see if our server-side rendering works correctly after implementation because as you probably have already spotted that we have added this ***SERVER-SIDE*** in the beginng of each title & content - so it will help us to learn that our app is getting the data from server side rendering.
 Later this function will be replaced with a query to MongoDB.

-Next thing in order to make the server side rendering work is to make a handleServerSideRender function that will be trigerred each time a request hits the server.
+Next thing that will help us implement the server side rendering is to make a handleServerSideRender function that will be trigerred each time a request hits the server.

 In order to make the handleServerSideRender trigger every time the front-end calls our backend we need to use Express middleware using ***app.use***.
 So far we were using some external libraries like:
 - ***app.use(cors());***